bryanwweber/apps-deploy/README.md

    1. <https://docs.docker.com/engine/install>
    1. <https://tailscale.com/kb/1031/install-linux>
 1. Login with Tailscale: `tailscale up --ssh --advertise-exit-node`
-1. Add the host IP address from Hetzner to Namecheap API access: <https://ap.www.namecheap.com/settings/tools/apiaccess/>
+1. Add the host IP address from the hosting company to Namecheap API access: <https://ap.www.namecheap.com/settings/tools/apiaccess/>
 1. Configure Tailscale ACLs to allow access to the new node.
-Set the node to have the `login-node` tag, and make sure the ACLs are configred so `bweber` and `github-actions` can login, for example:
+Set the node to have the `login-node` tag, and make sure the ACLs are configured so `bweber` and `github-actions` can login, for example:

    ```json
 		{